On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Introduction

-The rest of this paper is organized as follows.
-Section~2 introduces some preliminaries.
-Section~3 analyzes the effectiveness of median sampling.
-Sections~4 and~5 compare median sampling with mean sampling.
-Finally, Section 6 concludes the paper.
+The remaining paper is presented as follows.
+First, Section~2 presents preliminaries.
+Then, Section~3 analyzes the effectiveness of median sampling.
+Next, Sections~4 and~5 compare median sampling with mean sampling, and Section~6 provides some guidance for employing median sampling in practice.
+Finally, Section~7 makes a conclusion.